Course Description | Credits | Term | Frequency | |

 BEE 458 Nonpoint Source Pollution Assessment and Control |

 Problem solving in nonpoint source pollution.
 Methods for evaluating the extent, rate, timing, and fate of Non-Point Source (NPS) pollutants in agricultural and urban environments.
-Offered yearly in Spring term, as a hybrid section for odd years and an ecampus section for even years. |
+PREREQS: BEE 313 or CE 412. |

 3 | Spring | Annually |